ozyurtf/io-scheduler/README.md

 The algorithm assigns a deadline to an IO request whenever it receives that IO request.
 This deadline basically means the maximum time until which the IO request should be serviced.
 Through this way, the algorithm guarantees that each IO request will be processed within a specific time limit.

 For example, for read operations, the deadline scheduler typically gives the expiration time of 500ms since the read operations are generally more urgent.
-Write operationsm, on the other hand, are typically given 5 seconds of expiration time.
+Write operations, on the other hand, are typically given 5 seconds of expiration time.

 The deadline scheduler algorithm maintains 3 different queues: read queue, write queue, and sorted queue.
 The IO requests in the sorted queue are sorted based on the sector numbers of the IO requests on the disk.
 The sorted queue allows the scheduler to optimize the seek time by servicing the IO requests that are physically closer to each other.

-If an IO requet is expired, the deadlien scheduler services that IO request immediately.
+If an IO requet is expired, the deadline scheduler services that IO request immediately.
 If there is no IO request that is expired, the scheduler selectes a batch of IO requests from the sorted queue.

 ## Completely Fair Queueing (CFQ)